johneliades/windows_server_2019/README.md

 * documents folder is redirected to a documents folder in the Z:\ remote drive
 * pictures folder is redirected to a pictures folder in the Z:\ remote drive

+Notes:

-Note: The redirections are necessary because any program installed that tries to access downloads documents or pictures would result in an error as C:\ drive is restricted and hidden.
+* The redirections are necessary because any program installed that tries to access downloads documents or pictures would result in an error as C:\ drive is restricted and hidden.
 Ideally all similar folders should be redirected under Z:\

+* All the restrictions are applied using GPO

 ## Run